About Us

 Dr. Schluep retired in 2016 after 29 years of pastoral ministry from the First Congregational Church of Tallmadge, UCC where he served for 17 years as the senior pastor.
 The integration of his experiences as a soldier, pastor and counselor lead to answer the ‘call’ to found Warriors’ Journey Home.
 John is married to Beth and they have three children and three grandchildren.

-The local Healing Circles provide the safe ‘container’ for veterans and People of Strong Heart (civilians) to tell their story, listened to with a compassionate heart, and offer the soul healing necessary for wellness.
+The local Rally Point Circles provide the safe ‘container’ for veterans and People of Strong Heart (civilians) to tell their story, listened to with a compassionate heart, and offer the soul healing necessary for wellness.
 Our circles are open and they are growing in number.

-Weekly or bi-weekly meetings of WJH are called “Healing Circle.”
-The Healing Circle is designed around ceremony.
+Monthly meetings of WJH are called “Rally Point Circles.”
+The Circle is designed around ceremony.
 The culture of the host organization may use Native American ceremony while others use traditional religious practices.
 The common factor is the unique experience of the veteran and their family expressed through a sacred ritual.

 Tallmadge, OH